gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

  - Better training of DVA staff
  - Improved systems so veterans will still be informed about their treatment if DVA staff are sick
  - Better communications between DVA Australia and their international counterparts.
 There is no point in having reciprocal services if they are inaccessible
- - And finally, treatment for my insomnia (ideally with a Veterans Affairs Canada card)
+ - And finally, **treatment for my service induced insomnia** (ideally with a Veterans Affairs Canada card)

 ### Updates